 Bill Would Create Military and Defense Economic Ombudsman

-Legislation Assembly Democrats Wayne DeAngelo, Nancy Pinkin, Sgt.
-Bob Andrzejczak, Cleopatra Tucker, Herb Conaway and Sgt.
-Bruce Land sponsored to create a Military and Defense Economic Ombudsman to ensure the economic vitality of military installations in the state gained Assembly approval on Monday.
+Legislation Assembly Democrats Wayne DeAngelo, Nancy Pinkin, Bob Andrzejczak, Cleopatra Tucker, Herb Conaway and Bruce Land sponsored to create a Military and Defense Economic Ombudsman to ensure the economic vitality of military installations in the state recently was advanced by an Assembly panel.

 The bill (A-2513) would establish a Military and Defense Economic Ombudsman in the Department of State.
 The creation of this position was recommended in the New Jersey Military Installation Growth and Development Task Force Report.